mmcdermott/EventStreamGPT/README.md

 # the new, generated data
 ```

+#### Automated Zero-shot Evaluation

+You can use generation to perform zero-shot predictions for a given fine-tuning task by following the
+following steps:

+1. Make a new python file which contains a \`\`labeler'': a python object subclassing the
+   [`Labeler`](EventStream/transformer/zero_shot_labeler.py) interface which implements a `__call__` method
+   taking as input a batch of data, an input sequence length, and a configuration file and predict your task's
+   label. from that batch, if possible, and otherwise indicate that it is not possible.
+For example, if your
+   task is to predict in-hospital mortality, your class would need to look at the elements of the batch after
+   the input sequence length and see if any death events happen before the first discharge event.
+2. You need to copy this labeling class definition file (all necessary functions and such used by the class
+   must live in that single file) into the data directories task dataframes subfolder with the name
+   `${task_df_name}_labeler.py`.
+3. You can then use the [`zeroshot.py`](scripts/zeroshot.py) script to run a zero-shot evaluation via a Hydra
+   config on that task labeler and any pre-trained model.

 ### Foundation Model Evaluation

 Our suggested evaluation suite focuses on assessing the emergence of foundation model capabilities.
 To that